artcom/artcom.github.io/_posts/2017-08-29-microsoft-motion-controllers-handson.md

 ---

 Today we had the chance to take a first look at the new Microsoft Motion Controllers and the Acer Mixed Reality (MR) headset in our office.
-As partner for a health/medicine research project we are about to create a mixed reality tutorial and instructions for a lab, where medics in India can learn the procedure to learn the process of produce the product.
-We will keep you up-to-date on this blog.
+As partner for a health/medicine research project made by [Diagnost-X](http://diagnost-x.de/) we are about to create a mixed reality tutorial and instructions for a lab, which empowers medics in India to learn the procedure needed producing the product.
+We will keep you up-to-date about this project on this blog.

 ![]({{site.url}}/images/2017-08-29-microsoft-motion-controllers-handson/maria-amazed-by-mr.jpg)